Jennifer Lawrence Got Blackout Drunk With The Kardashians & The Story Is Everything

 If you're a fan of both Jennifer Lawrence and Kim Kardashian, we have some news that will warm your heart.
-The two of them have become friends and it sounds like they've had plenty of hilarious moments together.
+The two of them are friends — and it sounds like they've had plenty of hilarious moments together.

 Lawrence guest-hosted Jimmy Kimmel Live! on Thursday, and she and Kardashian had a hilarious conversation.
-The pair discussed a recent night at Kris Jenner's home, during which the Oscar winner went over for dinner and apparently got a bit drunk.
+The pair discussed a recent night at Kris Jenner's home, during which the Oscar winner went over for dinner and apparently got quite drunk.

 "I remember getting naked in your mom's closet and ordering you to dress me," Lawrence said to Kardashian.
 "You dressed me fabulously."